Skip to content

 num_auxilliary_qubits = int(np.ceil(np.log2(N)))

-It is quiet involved to implement these unitaries, so for this demo we will make a shortcut, and compute exactly the unitary matrix that implements the computation (which in the general case is not applicable as this pre-processing is exponential).
-We will do so by calculating the modular-multiplication by \(a\) matrix, then using its powers.
+It is quite involved to implement these unitaries, so for this demo we take a shortcut and compute the exact unitary matrix that implements the computation (which in general is not applicable as this preprocessing is exponential).
+We do so by calculating the modular-multiplication by \(a\) matrix and then using its powers.

 from classiq import *